-Kentucky’s cuisine is one of the most distinctive in the American South, shaped by Appalachian traditions, bourbon‑country agriculture, and the multicultural influences that have passed through the Ohio and Mississippi River corridors for centuries.
-The state’s most famous dishes balance comfort, heritage, and bold regional flavour.
+Kentucky’s iconic food is one of the most distinctive in the American South, shaped by Appalachian traditions, bourbon‑country agriculture, and the multicultural influences that have passed through the Ohio and Mississippi River corridors for centuries.
+Therefore, the state’s most famous dishes balance comfort, heritage, and bold regional flavour.

 Kentucky’s food culture blends Southern comfort, mountain cooking, and the agricultural richness of the Bluegrass region.
-Bourbon, country ham, corn, and fried chicken all play central roles, while cities like Louisville and Lexington have shaped iconic dishes that are now known nationwide.
+Bourbon, country ham, corn, and fried chicken all play central roles.
+Cities like Louisville and Lexington are the birthplaces of many iconic dishes that people recognise across the nation.

-Kentucky Fried Chicken—better known as KFC—is the most famous food associated with Kentucky.
+Kentucky Fried Chicken—better known as KFC—is the most famous food from Kentucky.
 Colonel Harland Sanders developed his signature “11 herbs and spices” recipe in Corbin, Kentucky, in the 1930s.
 While the global chain has evolved, Kentucky’s fried chicken tradition remains deeply rooted in cast‑iron skillets, buttermilk marinades, and crisp, golden crusts.
 Local restaurants across the state still serve classic, home‑style fried chicken that reflects the dish’s original spirit.
+If you only try one dish during your visit, then make it fried chicken.

 🥪 The Hot Brown

-The Hot Brown is Louisville’s most iconic dish, created at the Brown Hotel in 1926.
+The Hot Brown is Louisville’s most iconic dish.
+It was created at the Brown Hotel in 1926.
 This open‑faced sandwich features:

 - Thick slices of turkey